Dimensions of Health Lesson Plan Part 3

 Dimensions of Health Lesson Plan Series // Part 1 // Part 2 --- Download on TpT

 Hello!
-Tonight I am sharing the final installment in the Components of Health Lesson Plans Series!
-Since we finished this activity a few weeks ago, I’ve been able to monitor my students and gauged whether or not they truly understand the interconnected nature of health.
-Overall, I am very, very pleased the results of this unit.
+Tonight I am sharing the final installment in the Dimensions of Health Lesson Plans Series!
+Since we finished this activity a few weeks ago, I've been able to monitor my students and gauged whether or not they truly understand the interconnected nature of health.
+Overall, I am very, very pleased with the results of this unit.
 My students are definitely building a common language and becoming more versed in their ability to make connections between what we do in P.E. and the rest of the school day to how it impacts their overall well-being.